 - ½ teaspoon pure vanilla extract

 - Combine the ⅔ cup brown sugar and ¼ cup water in a saucepan and mix well.
 Bring to a boil then turn the heat to medium low and let simmer until the sugar is dissolved.
 Stir in the heavy cream, corn syrup, and butter (be careful as it may bubble up) and let simmer until it very lightly coats the back of a spoon.
 Stir in the water/cornstarch mixture, then the sliced the peaches.
-Simmer for 2 more minutes.
+Simmer for 2 to 3 more minutes.
 Remove the saucepan from the heat and stir in vanilla extract and salt.
 Pour the butterscotch caramel peaches into a large bowl, using a rubber spatula to scrape out every bit of sauce as you don't want to lose any of this deliciousness!
 Let sit and cool while you prepare the batter.

 You can also use all white sugar, as stated in the ingredients section, for a more predominant caramel than butterscotch flavor.
 See Notes at the end of the recipe.